MichaelReel/Terrain_Scratch_2023/README.md

 This will leave us with a set of regions that are each a single continuous region within the bounds of the `island_region`.

-### Create the lakes
+### Creating the lakes

-Lakes shall be regions within the island shape, these will be used by the height generation to retain bodies of water.
+Lakes shall be regions within the region shapes.
+These will use the same mechanism to taking up space in the regions that the regions use to populate the `island_region`.

+The lakes will be used by the height map stage to form the landscape by marking where the terrain should cup to form pools.

 ### Getting the height map